 Everyone knows that fish is important for health.
 It acts as a rich source of omega 3 fatty acids and protein, a combination that can promote health in countless ways.
 There are also many amazing fish cookbooks and individual recipes, which show you how to turn fish into delicious meals.
+Many people are hesitant about eating sardines due to how they’re portrayed in the media, but are sardines good for you?

-Yet, there are more than 30,000 species of fish, including more than 40 types that we eat regularly.
+There are more than 30,000 species of fish, including more than 40 types that we eat regularly.
 Not surprisingly then, there’s plenty of variation.
 Some types of fish, like tilapia, are low in fat, making them excellent sources of lean protein, but not great choices for omega 3.
 Then there’s tuna, which is excellent for omega 3, but is also high in mercury.

 That brings us to sardines.
 These are small fishes from the herring family that are often canned in oil.
 While they seem like an unhealthy choice, this mightn’t be the case at all.
 That’s why, today, we’re asking – are sardines good for you?

-Is Sardines Good For Your Health?
+Are Sardines Good For You?

 - What Are Sardines?